Recently, Dinocrates Group announced its acquisition of Global Management Systems, Inc. (GMSI), a networking and communications company.

 One of the companies that “worked” was a network maintenance company.
 This acquisition, later turned into a GMSI subsidiary, was sold in 2011.

-With the funds from that sale, Hilton started reducing his hours at GMSI and started angel investing.
+With the funds from that sale, Augustine started reducing his hours at GMSI and started angel investing.
 “My company was never [the] exciting engineering startup that most engineers dream of.
 This was my way of getting involved in high tech companies … but not being operationally responsible for any of it….
 I’m done with the operational stuff.”
 He chuckled.

 “That’s also what IBM taught me… If you know you gotta make a hundred calls to get one customer, you gotta get ninety-nine no’s out of the way as quickly as possible.
 That’s the way I approach dating,” he laughed.

 “You gotta look at all of them, and if you’re not willing to face rejection then it’s not going to be a fun game for you.
 But if you know you’re working towards that one and I gotta get through that ninety-nine, then it becomes fun.”

 What’s the secret behind Augustine’s achievements?